openhwgroup/cva6/cv32/sim/mcy/README.md

 it could be cleverer.
 - A separate MCY project will have to be set up for each module/mutation unit, so subdirectories should be introduced.
+- It is almost possible to use the Makefile in `sim/core/` unmodified, by just overriding the location of the manifest file.
+The main impediment is the import of Common.mk by a relative path